 The Board has adopted guidelines for remuneration of executive management in accordance with the Norwegian Public Limited Company Act section 6-16a.
-Salary and other remuneration of American Shipping Company's CEO are determined by the Board of Directors.
+Salary and other remuneration of American Shipping Company's CEO are determined by the Board.

-The Board's guidelines for remuneration of executive management will be made available as a separate appendix to the agenda for the Annual General Meeting.
-The statement will include information on which aspects of the guidelines are advisory, and which, if any, is binding.
-The shareholders will be able to vote separately on these aspects of the guidelines.
+The Board's guidelines for remuneration of executive management will be made available as a separate appendix to the agenda for the annual general meeting and be subject to the shareholders' approval.